Religious Studies

 “I like Religious Studies because of the way that the teachers work the lessons.
 They make it interesting and engaging, making me want to learn.” – Year 10 Pupil

 Our aim in Key Stage 3 Religious Studies is to explore a range of religious traditions to build a strong subject knowledge of key religious ideas and concepts.
-From the Summer Term of Year 8 pupils can then begin to engage in thematic studies and moral and ethical issues and debates, drawing on the layers of knowledge built up in earlier years.
+In year 7 students will learn concepts important across religion such as truth, experience, law.
+They pick up the golden thread concepts from KS2 such as community, belonging, special and love.
+In Year 8 pupils start learning about three major world religions; Christianity, Islam and Buddhism.
+In year 9 they begin to engage in thematic studies and moral and ethical issues and debates, drawing on the layers of knowledge built up in earlier years.
+They examine questions such as ‘where does morality come from?’ and ‘Is all life sacred?’.

-Classes in Key Stage 3 are usually of 30 pupils.
+Classes in Key Stage 3 are taught in groups of 30 pupils.
 In Year 7, pupils are taught in tutor groups, then in Years 8 and 9 are taught in mixed groups within a year half.

 All our Key Stage 3 lessons follow the Hampshire Agreed Syllabus for Religious Studies – Living Difference.